sagold/json-schema-benchmark/draft7/reports/@cfworker/json-schema.md

 |test failed|reason
 |-----------|------
-`invalid instance should not raise error when float division = inf, always invalid, but naive implementations may raise an overflow error`|Expected result: `false` but validator returned: `true`
 `validation of string-encoded content based on media type, an invalid JSON document`|Expected result: `false` but validator returned: `true`
 `validation of binary string-encoding, an invalid base64 string (% is not a valid character)`|Expected result: `false` but validator returned: `true`
 `validation of binary-encoded media type documents, a validly-encoded invalid JSON document`|Expected result: `false` but validator returned: `true`